ud-cs-social-good/ud-cs-social-good.github.io/about.md

 ## Our Goals
 * Connect students with technical projects that help promote social good
-* Discuss and address topic relating to technological ethics
+* Discuss and address topics relating to technological ethics
 * Help educated K-12 student on basic programing concepts

 * * *